What the heating element actually does

 How much does dryer heating element replacement cost?
 Most Tri-Valley jobs run $180 to $360 all-in, with the element itself at $25 to $90 and labor making up the rest.
 The $75 diagnostic is credited to the repair.

 What are the signs of a bad heating element?
 The drum tumbles but clothes come out cold or barely warm.
-A multimeter reading an open circuit across the element terminals confirms it.
+A tech confirms the failed part by testing resistance across the element terminals and safety components.

 Do gas dryers have a heating element?
 No. Gas dryers run cold because of a failed igniter or gas valve coil, not an element.